-14. What is a Diverging Diamond Intersection?
+14. What is a diverging diamond intersection?

-A Diverging Diamond Intersection, or DDI, reduces congestion in intersections with a high volume of left-turning traffic.
-Constructing a DDI allows vehicles to travel more quickly through an intersection by temporarily shifting traffic to the left side of the road.
-This allows through-traffic and left-turning traffic to proceed through the intersection simultaneously, eliminating the need for left-turn arrows.
-DDIs also increase safety by reducing the number of conflict points between cross-traffic and left-turning traffic.
+Diverging diamond intersections (DDIs) are proposed for intersections with a high volume of left-turning traffic.
+DDIs allow vehicles to travel more quickly through an intersection by temporarily shifting traffic to the left side of the road.
+This allows throughtraffic and left-turning traffic to proceed through the intersection simultaneously, eliminating the need for a left-turn arrow.
+To help drivers navigate, DDIs are designed with overhead signs, pavement markings and traffic signals.
+Learn more about DDIs by visiting Loop360Project.com and checking out our FAQs page.